 1 Samuel 12:1-13:23

-In the medical field, some doctors have interns, people who are training to be a doctor someday.
+In the medical field, some doctors have interns and training to be a doctor someday.
 One of the requirements of a doctor for his intern is to follow all of his instructions.
 The two things an intern better not do are talk bad about the doctor or not obey his instructions.
-If an intern fails at one or both of these, the doctor will no longer try to make mentor him to be a doctor.
+If an intern fails at one or both of these, the doctor will no longer try to mentor him to be a doctor.
 Why would we think any less of God working in our lives?
 We should only speak well of someone we are trusting to help us.
 If we truly want help, we will follow the instructions we are given.
-God is willing to help you, are you willing to follow His commands?
+God is willing to help you.
+Are you willing to follow His commands?

 1 Samuel 14:1-52

 We all have somebody we rely on when the going gets tough.
 These are your stars and your heroes.
 What a comfort to know they are always on your side, and you know you can count on them.
 God fills the same role in our lives.
 He is constantly there for us.
 He looks out for us and protects us.
 When the situation gets tough, we don’t have to wonder where to turn for help.
 He is already there for you.
 Are you relying on Him in your daily life?

 1 Samuel 15:1-16:23

 In his heart, the fool has said, “There is no God,” They are corrupt and have committed abominable injustice; There is no one who does good.